pcjesus/NetworkSimulator/README.md

 ## Compatibility

-This simulator was initially target to run with Java 1.5, however it is know to work with the latest version (Java 1.8).
+This simulator was initially target to run with Java 1.5, however it is known to work with the latest version (Java 1.8).

-## References:
+## References

 [1] Márk Jelasity, Alberto Montresor, Gian Paolo Jesi, and Spyros Voulgaris.
     The Peersim simulator. http://peersim.sf.net (Last accessed: Aug.
 2011).